Blast at Aden airport kills 25, wounds 110: Yemeni officials | Law-Order

 The Yemeni ministers were returning to Aden from the Saudi capital, Riyadh, after being sworn in last week as part of a reshuffle following a deal with the separatists.
 Yemen's internationally recognized government has worked mostly from self-imposed exile in Riyadh during the country's years-long civil war.

 The Saudi ambassador to Yemen, Mohammed al-Jaber, described the attack as a “cowardly terrorist act targeting the Yemeni people, their security and stability.”
-Despite “the disappointment and confusion caused by those who create death and destruction,” the peace agreement between the government and southern separatists “will go forward,” he said.
-Hadi, in exile in Saudi Arabia, announced the Cabinet reshuffle earlier this month.
+Despite “the disappointment and confusion caused by those who create death and destruction,” the peace agreement between the government and southern separatists “will go forward,” he said..

-Naming a new government was part of a power-sharing deal between the Saudi-backed Hadi and the Emirati-backed separatist Southern Transitional Council, an umbrella group of militias seeking to restore an independent southern Yemen, which existed from 1967 until unification in 1990.
-The blast underscores the dangers facing Hadi's government in the port city, the scene of bloody fighting between forces of the internationally recognized government and the UAE-backed separatists.

-In a video message posted on his Twitter account later, Saeed, the Yemeni prime minister, said his government was in Aden “to stay''.
-The city has been the seat of Hadi's government since Houthi rebels overran the capital Sanaa in 2014.